Utopenci ~ Spicy Pickled Sausages

-Utopenci (oo-tow-pen-see) is a traditional Czech appetizer we discovered this fall while vacationing in Central and Eastern Europe.
+Utopenci (oo-tow-pen-see) is a traditional Czech appetizer we discovered this fall while vacationing in Central Europe.
 These spicy pickled sausages also known as “drowned-men” are commonly found in pubs throughout the Czech Republic.
 Usually served with a slice of hearty dark rye and a pivo (Czech for beer), it is easy to see why this treat is so popular.
 Utopenci is very easy to make, the only hard part is waiting a couple of weeks for the pickling process before being able to enjoy them.

 One of the things I really like about this appetizer is that it is very easy and fun to customize.
 I have used the same basic brine but have made several versions using different types of sausages as well as assorted peppers and other vegetables.
 Utopenci would be an interesting addition to any holiday cocktail party, and I know that football fans will absolutely love this treat at half time with a cold beer.
 So get a batch started today for the holiday season.
 Hope you all enjoy these as much as we do!

 - 1½ cups white vinegar

 - 1/2 tsp sugar

 - 2 pounds of kielbasa hot dogs, or other thick pre-cooked sausages

 - 2 quart size wide mouth mason jars